nestordemeure/deepcube/README.md

 - some tests to check that all algorithm find optimal solutions with the same number of moves?

-- implement vizualization (could be a simple shell based one)
 - implement heuristics for solvers
     - cross
     - corners